 How in your own words would you introduce Abisoye Ajayi-Akinfolarin to the world?

-Wonderful!
-Before we go further, congratulations on the CNN Heroes Feature; that was major.
+Congratulations on the CNN Heroes feature- that was major.
 How did that make you feel?

 It is such a big honour and I am happy that my work is worth honouring in such a big way.
 This honour will help young girls know that regardless of what their background is, it should never determine their future.
 I hope that they can use my story and journey as an example to know that anything is possible and they can fulfil their destiny in life.
 I hope young girls can see that they are enough and there is no limit to what they can achieve in life.